icon-lab/I2I-Mamba/README.md

 ```

 x.png is a single image containing both source and target image side-by-side.
-Thus resulting image for one-to-one task it will be 512 pixels horizontally and 256 pixels vertically and for many-to-one task it will be 768 pixels horizontally and 256 pixels vertically.
+Thus the resulting image for one-to-one task will be 512 pixels horizontally and 256 pixels vertically and for many-to-one task it will be 768 pixels horizontally and 256 pixels vertically.

 Note that for many-to-one tasks, source modalities should be in the Red and Green channels.